 - The proof of address must contain your current residential address

-- The document needs to be sent by a recognised authority and show their logo, name and information
+- The document needs to be sent by a recognized authority and shows their logo, name, and information

 - Your proof of address needs to be clearly dated.
 Generally, banks will request that the document provided is dated within the last three months, but this rule can differ depending on the bank or the type of document you are submitting.